 A DraftKings earnings call earlier this month revealed record-setting handle for the brand in MLB, NHL, and golf betting.
 DraftKings debuted its first online sportsbook in New Jersey in August 2018, and within two years expanded operations into seven states total.

-FanDuel Sportsbook now operates in five states, and enjoys status as the top-earning online sports betting platform in New Jersey and Pennsylvania.
+FanDuel Sportsbook now operates in five states, and enjoys status as the top-earning online sports betting platform for New Jersey betting sites and Pennsylvania sports betting sites.
 Those states represent the two biggest mobile sports betting markets in the US.